-Lecture Title Tutor 1-2 General metabolites, secondary metabolites A.K.
-Kanellis Regulation of biosynthesis and metabolism of natural products 3-4 Regulation at the level of enzymes A.K.
-Kanellis (Feed-back, allosteric interaction, cofactor availability, phosphorylation) Regulation at the level of compartmentalization [transport (diffusion, active transport] 4-5-6- Biosynthesis of Natural Products (Biosynthesis and A.K.
-Kanellis 7 oxidation of ascorbic acid) 8-9 Terpene biosynthesis A.K.
-Kanellis 10-11 Biosynthesis of phenylpropanoids A.K.
-Kanellis biosynthesis of alkaloids 12-13- Approach and methodology for increase of production of A.K.
-Kanellis 14-15 active substances in specific natural drugs Metabolic engineering Strategies for plant metabolic engineering Metabolic engineering of secondary metabolites pathways Differential modulation of multigene family Bifurcation and connection of different pathways Catabolism of desired components Compartmentalization of plant cell - membrane transporters The transport of components varies in different plant systems Prospects and challenges in metabolic engineering of molecular chaperones Existence of several steps that limit the rate (Rate- Limiting Steps) Toxicity, reduction of resistance to contaminants- viability of the plant Reversible inhibition A 17 17 111 16-17 Prospects in the field of metabolic engineering of A.K.
-Kanellis plants Multipoint metabolic engineering (Multipoint Metabolic Engineering), Regulatory genes - transcription factors Cooperation of metabolic engineering and combinatorial biochemistry Genes suppression Functional Genomics Technology development and bioinformatics Metabolic engineering in new metabolic pathways

-18-19 Functional genomics or genomic analysis Applications of functional genomics to medicinal and aromatic plants A.K.
-Kanellis 20-21 Plant Tissue culture (totipotency, somaclonal variation, regeneration).
+12-13- 14-15 Approach and methodology for increase of production of active substances in specific natural drugs Metabolic engineering of Strategies for plant metabolic engineering Metabolic engineering of secondary metabolites pathways Differential modulation of multigene family Bifurcation and connection of different pathways Catabolism of desired components Compartmentalization of plant cell - membrane transporters The transport of components varies in different plant systems Prospects and challenges in metabolic engineering of molecular chaperones Existence of several steps that limit the rate (Rate- Limiting Steps) Toxicity, reduction of resistance to contaminants- viability of the plant Reversible inhibition 16-17 Prospects in the field of metabolic engineering of plantsMultipoint metabolic engineering (Multipoint Metabolic Engineering), Regulatory genes - transcription factors Cooperation of metabolic engineering and combinatorialCooperation of metabolic engineering and combinatorialGenesFunctionalFunctionalGenomics TechnologyMetabolic engineering in new metabolic pathways 18-19 Functional genomics or genomic analysis Applications of functional genomics to medicinal and aromatic plants 20-21 Plant Tissue culture (totipotency, somaclonal variation, regeneration).
 Genetically modified medicinal plants and production of secondary metabolites and biopharmaceuticals.
-Genetic engineering applications in medicinal and aromatic plants A.K.
-Kanellis 22-23- 24-25 Molecular farming, molecular medical farming (vaccines and edible vaccines, antibodies, proteins, etc.).
-A.K.
-Kanellis 26-27 Bioethics and genetically modified plants and food A.K.
-Kanellis
+Genetic engineering applications in medicinal and aromatic plants 22-23- 24-25 Molecular farming, molecular medical farming (vaccines and edible vaccines, antibodies, proteins, etc.).
+26-27 Bioethics and genetically modified plants and food